coolsyn2000/Open-AISP/JDD/README.md

 - `train.worker_torch_threads`: set to `1` so each data worker does not spawn many CPU torch threads and fight other workers.
 - `train.shuffle_images`: default `false` for speed with per-worker image cache.
 Random crop/noise/analog gain still change every visit.
 - `train.amp`: mixed precision training on CUDA.
+- `train.channels_last`: use CUDA channels-last tensors for convolution throughput.
+- `train.compile`: optionally enable `torch.compile` for the model.
+Keep it disabled if startup time or checkpoint compatibility is more important.

+The first batch can still be slow because workers start and decode/cache large PNG images.
+In the optimized path, `train.log` reports `last_data_time` and `last_iter_time`; after warmup, `last_data_time` should be close to zero if the GPU is no longer waiting for the data loader.

 Edit the camera module JSON for degradation changes: